 Sir John Timpson Talks About Positive Mental Health in the Workplace14th February 2020

 For the Unsung Hero Awards 2020, the major theme is the discussion around Mental Health Awareness and Mental Health Provision in the UK.
-This has been illustrated through our previous post about the Salford Charity START and the use of creative outlets to help people cope with their mental health.
+This has been illustrated through our previous post about the Salford Charity START and the use of creative outlets to help people with mental health issues.
 START have also designed our very own Manchester Baby Bee, which will be featured at the 2020 Awards.

-Additionally, this year, we have award-winning stand-up comedian and writer, Jake Mills as our MC, who is also a well-respected mental health advocate having been described by Davina McCall as the ‘Dalai Lama of Mental Health’.
-Jake has made strides in beating the stigma that surrounds the discussion of mental health and even runs national mental health charity, Chasing the Stigma.
+Additionally, this year, we have award-winning stand-up comedian and writer, Jake Mills as our Event MC, who is also a well-respected Mental Health Advocate having been described by Davina McCall as the ‘Dalai Lama of Mental Health’.
+Jake has made strides in beating the stigma that surrounds the discussion of mental health and even runs National Mental Health Charity Chasing the Stigma.

-So, when we found out that our Keynote Speaker, Sir John Timpson, chairman, and owner of the shoe repair and key-cutting company Timpsons, had previously written books on mental health in the workplace such as one titled ‘A Guide to Mental Health at Work: How to Help Colleagues cope with Stress and Depression,’ we thought this topic tied in perfectly to our awards.
+So, when we found out that our Keynote Speaker, Sir John Timpson, chairman and owner of the shoe repair and key-cutting company Timpsons, had previously written books on mental health in the workplace, such as one titled “A Guide to Mental Health at Work: How to Help Colleagues cope with Stress and Depression”, this topic tied in perfectly to our awards.

-Timpsons has over 2,000 stores nation-wide.
-In past years, Timspon’s was even spotted offering to clean the outfits of unemployed persons going to an interview for free.
+Timpsons has over 2,000 stores Nationwide and in past years, Timspon’s was even spotted offering to clean for free the outfits of unemployed persons going to an interview.

 Outstanding this by Timpson's/AJ

-We recently spoke to Sir John prior to the awards about what the NHS means to him and one of the things he commented on is how it’s the workers of the NHS that make it valuable, which is the core of why the Unsung Hero Awards was founded:
+We recently spoke to Sir John prior to the Awards about what the NHS meant to him and one of the things he commented on is how it’s the workers of the NHS that make it valuable, which is at the core of why the Unsung Hero Awards was founded:

 Sir John went into more detail about how ‘Mental Health at Work’ was produced, confessing that he also has had battles with his own mental health: